Need to be seen soon?

 “Some parents look at their junior high kids as small adults, but they’re still growing,” Brandi said.
 “Having them lift heavy weights and do high impact workouts can put them at risk for injuries.
 Don’t push them too hard too fast.”

-“It’s a big risk for a kid to play the same sport year-round,” Bradley said.
+“It’s a big risk for a kid to play the same sport year-round,” Brandi said.
 “They’re at higher risk for chronic injuries that can affect them into adulthood.
 Tendinitis is one example, but there’s also the risk of tendon failure and rupture.

 “Every muscle group or tendon has a certain amount of lifetime.
 If you use it constantly, it will fatigue faster.
 Spread the work around your body.”